 Am I committing to anything by filling out the enrollment form?

 No. The enrollment form is simply a registration form that gives us basic information about your child/ren should they choose to take a class.
 It does not commit you to a membership, but it is required for any involvement in the co-op.
-Your child/ren could take one class all year as a non-member, or could take a full roster of classes as a member; either way, we need the information on the enrollment form.
 The $50 fee covers the cost of us creating a database, inputting the information, keeping it current, and making it accessible should the need arise (e.g., in the case of a medical emergency).

 Is the $50 enrollment fee per child, or per family?